NikolaiVChr/Autinn/README.md

 # Autinn VCV Rack plugin

-For now only modules for Windows and Linux.

 ## Retri

 A 4-pole transistor ladder lowpass filter behavior.

-Knobs from top to bottom:

-Temperature of the circuit.
-5-120 degrees celcius.

-Resonance CV and Resonance.
 Notice that sometimes the resonance can diverge a bit from the cutoff frequency.

-Cutoff CV and Cutoff frequency.

-Drive (sort of).

 When input is unplugged or go silent at very high resonance setting it can self-oscillate, if resonance is dialed too low again, it will stop and the procedure have to be repeated to get it going again.

+The linearity knob is to adjust for how strong the input signal is.
+The stronger it is the more you want to increase the knob, which in turn makes the filter act more linear.
+It just adjust the voltage going into the filter, and opposite for the signal going out.
+Best I can recommend is to experiment and find out what sounds the best.

 It attenuate around 24dB/octave.
 The cutoff attenuation is in the 12dB range.

-As you increase samplerate, you might have to increase block size also to make it not produce noise.
+## Jette

+Oscillator.
+Control the fundamental and its harmonics amplitudes with the sliders.

+The button selects waveform.

 ## Oxcart

 Oscillator with a frequency knob and a CV in.

-Approx. +-5V output.

 ## Flopper